Wave Teal

 History of Support

 Catholic Charities Refugee Services was established in 1945 following World War II when the USCCB took action to assist homeless and displaced people.
 From 1975 – 1996 the program focused primarily on resettling Southeast Asian refugees.
 During this period of resettlement, former Iowa Governor Robert D. Ray championed the legislative and humanitarian efforts.
 Starting in 1995, Catholic Charities’ Refugee Services worked collaboratively with Lutheran Social Services (currently known as Lutheran Services in Iowa or LSI) to assist refugees coming to Des Moines.
 In 2010, Catholic Charities began independently resettling refugees.
-In the spring of 2025, due to government funding cuts, Catholic Charities could no longer accept new clients for resettlement.
-We are still able to provide support to refugees by connecting them with other community resources.
+For 50 years we have proudly served a pivotal role in resettling thousands of refugees here in Iowa.
+This work is at the heart of several of the principles of Catholic Social Teaching, which guide our mission to Empower Individuals and Strengthen Families.

 A refugee is someone who has been forced to flee his or her country because of persecution, war or violence.
 A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.